Home Collections Best High Risk Mutual Funds in India for 2025

 • Interest Rate Risks: High risk funds, especially those holding bonds, are exposed to interest rate risks.
 These high interest mutual funds can lead to a decline in bond prices, affecting the fund’s overall performance.

 • Long-Term Commitment: High risk funds may require a longer investment horizon to weather short-term market fluctuations.
-Investors should be prepared for a more extended commitment to potentially realize returns.
+Investors should be prepared for a more extended commitment to potentially realise returns.

 • Overconfidence Bias: Investors attracted to high risk funds may exhibit overconfidence in their ability to predict future movements.

-Benefits of Investing in High Risk Mutual Funds
+Benefits of Investing in High Risk and High Return Mutual Funds

-Here are some key advantages associated with investing in the best high risk mutual funds in 2022:
+Here are some key advantages associated with investing in the best high risk mutual funds.

 • Higher Returns: The top high risk mutual funds excel in delivering comparatively higher returns than many other investment options.
 Debt-based funds, focusing on low-rated bonds, can yield significant returns, while equity-based funds allocate assets to growing companies’ stocks, enhancing the potential for good returns than large-cap funds.